The Gulch Restaurants

 Nashville's M Street has churned out some of the city's best restaurants, with the interesting strategy of clustering them all along the same street.
 Moto is their Italian spot, and it's the kind of place that draws you in from the sidewalk, with high ceilings, a long bar, and clean, Scandinavian-inspired furniture with a masculine blue, grey, and brown color scheme.
 The menu meets high expectations with excellent meatballs, wood-fired pizzas, and a solid list of pastas.

 1120 Mcgavock St., The Gulch

-This Mexican joint from M group is the kind of place where it's easy to camp out at a table and spend the afternoon.
+This Mexican joint from M Street is the kind of place where it's easy to camp out at a table and spend the afternoon.
 You'll find a big, wide patio outside and a ton of seats, meaning they can accommodate big parties even on busy brunch mornings and weekend nights, then the bar starts to heat up.
 Menu-wise, they're known for excellent brunch-time cocktails, like their Bloody Marias (a ridiculously good Bloody Mary that subs tequila for vodka) and Mexican breakfast classics, like huevos rancheros and smothered breakfast burritos.
 Don't miss the chips and guac.

 118 12th Ave.
 S., The Gulch